One Battle after Another

 an old-timer having seen

-the wall she used to
+the wall she used to sun on

-has swung on the pendulum
+she has swung on the

-of timelessness and seen
+pendulum of timelessness

-many a Josie come and go:
+and seen many a Josie

 but our Josie is different.